 So, how many streams of income do I need?

 Regardless of your financial and life goals, remember the good old saying “don’t put all your eggs in one basket”.
-This doesn’t necessarily mean you’ll need to have all the seven streams of income at once.
+This doesn’t necessarily mean you’ll need to have all seven streams of income at once.
 But you’ll certainly need more than one if you want to secure your financial future and create wealth.

 Not all millionaires or even billionaires have seven main sources of income either.
 For example, Bill Gates became one of the richest people on the planet through Profit and Royalty Income.
 At the same time, Warren Buffet earned his fortune with Capital Gains and Dividend Income.

 But here is the truth about millionaires: you won’t find wealthy individuals with an income stream from the ‘Earned Income’ category alone.
 And the reason for this is very straightforward.
 This stream is where our time utilisation is the least efficient.
 The other six streams of income however are not directly time-dependent, and hence can leverage well to generate wealth.

 To wrap up, having seven streams of income may seem like a lot initially, but it’s all about finding the right mix for you.
-The underlying learning here is to not be dependant on only one income stream where you are actively involved.
+The underlying learning here is to not be dependent on only one income stream where you are actively involved.
 Explore your strengths and interest, and make the most out of what you got.
 It might even be life-changing for you and the generations to come.